Fugitak – Adar/Hinterworlds 0602 C5A027A-5 Lo Ni De A 125 Na F2V M3D

-We came out of Jumpspace on schedule and more-or-less in the right place; about 100 diameters out trailing the planet.
-There were no other ships in the immediate area so we set up a course and started maneuvering towards the planet.
-I made the announcement over the shipwide comms that we were approaching the planet and that all passengers should start preparing for disembarkation.
+We came out of Jump on schedule and more-or-less in the right place; about 120 diameters out trailing the planet.
+There were no other ships in the immediate area so we set a course towards the planet.
+I made an announcement over shipwide comms that we were approaching the planet and that all passengers should start preparing for disembarkation.

-We were almost to orbit before we got an actual contact.
-We had been following the starport beacon in but had no other contact.
-The only thing we saw in orbit was a Scout/Courier holding more-or-less geostationary over the main starport but even they weren’t saying anything, just their automated beacon.
+We were almost to orbit before we got an actual contact; we had just been following the starport beacon in.
+The only thing on sensors in orbit was a Scout/Courier holding geostationary over the main starport, but even they weren’t saying anything; just their automated ident.

 “Oh, hello… um… Grayswandir!” came a voice, finally.
 “Sorry, didn’t see you out there.
 So… you’re wanting to land?”

 I looked over at Do’rex to see him looking back at me.
 I hesitated then opened the comms.